-- In the final part of this presentation, we overviewed our work on network vulnerability from a cybersecurity perspective.
-Our "clients" were retailers, who have also encountered a growing number of cyberattacks.
-Additional results we have obtained for case studies in financial services and in the energy sector - The cybersecurity investment models that we prevented included Nash Equilibrium, Nash Bargaining, as well as System-Optimization models.
+- In the final part of this lecture, we overviewed our work on network vulnerability from a cybersecurity perspective.
+Our "clients" were retailers and energy corporations, who have also encountered a growing number of cyberattacks.
+Additional results we have obtained for case studies in financial services. - The cybersecurity investment models that we prevented included Nash Equilibrium, Nash Bargaining, as well as System-Optimization models.
 The results demonstrate the relevance of cooperation with the most practical cooperative model being that of Nash Bargaining. - Our research integrates inputs from practitioners with the goal of providing prescriptive analytics for decision-making for cybersecurity investments.